elliotwutingfeng/CommodoreEFFPassphrase/README.md

 ## Warning

 - This project is a recreational proof-of-concept on how passphrases may be generated on the Commodore 64.
-- The random number generator in the Commoodore 64 is **not** cryptographically secure.
+- The random number generator in the Commodore 64 is **not** cryptographically secure.
 - If you need dice-generated passphrases for critical applications, follow the directions provided by the [Electronic Frontier Foundation](https://www.eff.org/dice).

 ## Requirements